cr0wst/demo-twofactor/rough-draft.md

 # Let's See What We're Working With
 The example application is built using [Spring Boot](https://projects.spring.io/spring-boot/).
 If you have [Gradle](https://gradle.org/) installed on your system, you should be able to execute the `bootRun` task to start the application.

-If not, no worries, the repository contains a Gradle wrapper which will still allow you to execute tasks.
+If not, no worries; the repository contains a Gradle wrapper which will still allow you to execute tasks.

 ```
 $ ./gradlew bootRun